hdShang/arxiv-daily/docs/cs-CL/2025-08-09/papers/250810032v1-the-cost-of-thinking-increased-jailbreak-risk-in-large-language-mode.md

 ---
 layout: default
-title: The Cost of Thinking: Increased Jailbreak Risk in Large Language Models
+title: "The Cost of Thinking: Increased Jailbreak Risk in Large Language Models"
 ---

 # The Cost of Thinking: Increased Jailbreak Risk in Large Language Models